csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 A440 is equal to A4 and is MIDI note 69.
 You can think of A4 as being the fourth A from the lowest A we can hear; well, almost hear.

-*Caution: like many \'standards\' there is occasional disagreement about the mapping between frequency and octave number.
+*Caution: like many standards there is occasional disagreement about the mapping between frequency and octave number.
 You may occasionally encounter A440 being described as A3.*